irem-y/vocabulary_and_translation_gui/README.md

 You can enter an English, German or Turkish words or phrases into the interface.
 The application can then translate the word or phrase into your choice of English, German or Turkish.
-You can also add the phrase to a vocabulary list and then save the list as an Excel file or Anki file.<br /><br />
+You can also add the phrase to a vocabulary list and then save the list as an Excel file or Anki file.

+I developed and tested the code on Microsoft Windows 10.<br /><br />

 ## Preperation